apollographql/rover/docs/source/subgraphs.md

 #### Including headers

 If the endpoint you're trying to reach requires HTTP headers, you can use the `--header` (`-H`) flag to pass `key:value` pairs of headers.
-If you have multiple headers to pass, use the header multiple times.
-If the header includes any spaces, the pair must be quoted.
+If you have multiple headers to pass, provide the flag multiple times.
+If a header includes any spaces, the pair must be quoted.

 ```shell
 rover subgraph introspect http://localhost:4001 --header "Authorization: Bearer token329r"